To remove a dried paint coating, you must use a strong solvent. So, can you use lacquer thinner to remove paint?

 1. Prepare The Workspace

-First, prep the workspace.
-Paint removal can get messy, especially if you use a solvent such as lacquer thinner.
-So, you must prep the workspace to prevent any big mess.
-You must remove all objects and furniture around the paint coating.
+Paint removal can get messy, so you must prep the workspace to prevent any big mess.
+You must remove all objects and furniture near the surface.

 If you are removing paint from a vertical surface, put a drop sheet on the floor around the wall.
-This prevents the paint particles from dropping on the floor.
+This prevents the spills from dropping on the floor.

 2. Scrape The Paint Off

-You must scrape as much paint as possible before applying lacquer thinner.
-This reduces the paint volume on the surface, so the lacquer thinner can work better.
+First, scrape as much paint as possible using a putty knife (or scraper).
+This reduces the paint volume on the surface and makes it easier for the lacquer thinner to work.

-To scrape the paint, use a plastic or metallic paint scraper.
-Use a plastic paint scrape for wood, plastic, fabric, and other sensitive surfaces.
+To scrape the paint, use a plastic or metallic scraper.
+Use a plastic scraper for wood, plastic, fabric, and other sensitive surfaces.
 If you use a metallic scraper for these surfaces, you can damage them.
-To scrape paint from concrete surfaces, use a metallic paint scraper.
+For concrete surfaces, use a metallic scraper.

-Position the tip of the paint scraper under the paint coating, push the scraper into the paint coating and lift it.
+Position the tip of the scraper under the coating, push the scraper into the coating and lift it.
 Do this repeatedly until you remove most of the paint.
-For stubborn paint that can’t be scraped, leave it.
-The lacquer thinner will still work on it.

 3. Apply The Lacquer Thinner

-You can pour lacquer thinner directly over non-porous surfaces, such as glass.
-Non-porous surfaces are impervious, meaning the lacquer thinner can’t penetrate the surface and won’t damage it.
+For non-porous surfaces, pour lacquer thinner directly over them because it won’t damage them.
+Non-porous surfaces are impervious, meaning liquid can’t penetrate and damage them.

-For paint that doesn’t come off completely; apply more lacquer thinner, wait a few minutes, and wipe the paint off.
+For stubborn leftovers, apply more lacquer thinner, wait 10 minutes, and wipe it off.

 - Mix dish soap in a bowl of warm water.